nichujie/rookie-stock-crawler/README.md

 All the exceptions raised outside crawling will still interrupt the program.

+## Data Format

+Almost raw json data from yahoo finance(parsed from the webpage source code).

+To see a sample please click [here](https://github.com/nichujie/rookie-stock-crawler/blob/master/json/AAPL%202019-02-09%2000:06:21.json).

+Data format conversion tools will be introduced in later versions.

 ## Special Instructions

 Yahoo finance no longer maintain its API or YQL query.
 As a result, we cannot know the exact limit of accesing frequency.
 The crawler actually get the data by directly sending request to the server, which is exactly the same as you open a browser and visit the yahoo website.